 Toy Story 4

-"Toy Story 3" was a hard-hitting, emotional conclusion to a franchise that Millenial kids grew up loving, and featured a wonderful passing of the torch, from the now college-age toy owner Andy to pre-K scamp Bonnie.
-But, there is always more to tell.
-This fourth outing proves its worth as a fitting epilogue, giving an equally emotional goodbye to the franchise's main protagonist Woody.
+"Toy Story 3" was a hard-hitting, emotional conclusion to a franchise that Millenial kids grew up loving.
+It also featured a wonderful passing of the torch, from the now college-age toy owner Andy to Pre-K scamp Bonnie.
+But, there is always more story to tell.
+The fourth outing proved its worth as a fitting epilogue, giving an equally emotional goodbye to the franchise's main protagonist, Woody.

-If the film's title is enough to make your mouth water, maybe you should think again when you realize who -- or what -- exactly made the titular French dish.
-Pixar deserves a lot of credit for making a rat just as lovable as Disney's more famous rodent mascot.
+The title of Pixar's eighth is enough to make your mouth water.
+But maybe you should think again when you realize who -- or what -- made the titular French dish.
+Pixar deserves a lot of credit for making a rat as lovable as Disney's more famous rodent mascot.

 A Bug's Life

 Pixar's second is an unfairly forgotten journey into the world of bugs and insects.
-It's also a playful take on the premises of "The Magnificent Seven" and "Three Amigos," as a group of circus bugs are mistaken for warriors and are called upon to protect an ant colony from a group of marauding grasshoppers.
-Comparisons can be made to DreamWork's similarly bug-focused "Antz," which came out at around the same time, but clearly Pixar's charm wins here.
+It's also a playful take on the premises of both "The Magnificent Seven" and "Three Amigos."
+A group of circus bugs are mistaken for warriors and asked to protect an ant colony from a group of marauding grasshoppers.
+You can also make comparisons to DreamWork's similarly bug-focused "Antz."
+Both came out at around the same time, but Pixar's charm wins here.

-Just as "Soul" will take us on an existential journey into what makes us human, so too did Pixar dive into our minds with "Inside Out."
-The studio's knack for delivering tear-jerking moments is on full display too (#RememberBingBong) as 11-year-old Riley's life is uprooted when dad moves the family across the country to San Francisco.
-Emotions literally get the best of her through wonderful performances by comedians Amy Pohler (Joy), Phyllis Smith (Sadness), Lewis Black (Anger), Bill Hader (Fear), and Mindy Kaling (Disgust).
+For the studio's 15th, Pixar dives into our minds.
+Pixar's knack for delivering tear-jerking moments is on full display too (#RememberBingBong).
+Emotions literally get the best of 11-year-old Riley as her life gets uprooted when dad moves the family cross-country to San Francisco.
+It's all told through wonderful performances by comedians Amy Pohler (Joy), Phyllis Smith (Sadness), Lewis Black (Anger), Bill Hader (Fear), and Mindy Kaling (Disgust).
 "Inside Out" went on to become the second highest grossing animated film of 2015, and won the Oscar that year for Best Animated Feature.

 Toy Story 2

 Pixar's first sequel had a tough act to follow, but everything clicked into place.
-Following on from 1995's ground-breaking "Toy Story," we find Andy's toys on a rescue mission to save Woody before he's shipped off to a Japanese museum.
-We also learn more of Woody's backstory, who is a toy-tie-in to a popular '50s kids Western.
-And, we are introduced to Woody's fellow sidekicks, the spunky cowgirl Jessie and the trusting steed Bullseye.
-With Pixar announcing a Buzz Lightyear origin story due for 2022, we hope that maybe they will also dive into the archives and give us the compete "Woody's Roundup" series for Disney+.
+Following on from 1995's ground-breaking "Toy Story," Andy's toys are on a rescue mission.
+They must save Woody before he's shipped off to a Japanese museum.
+"Part 2" also goes into Woody's backstory as a toy-tie-in to a popular 1950s kids Western series.
+He's even got sidekicks -- the spunky cowgirl Jessie and a trusting steed Bullseye.
+Last year, Pixar announced a Buzz Lightyear origin story due in theaters in 2022.
+We hope, in kind, they will dive into the archives and post the complete "Woody's Roundup" series on Disney+.

-Don't be afraid of things that go bump in the night, especially if those sounds emanating from your closet are the lovable monsters from "Monsters, Inc." Pixar's fourth actually owes a bit of debt to their first, as inspiration drew from what other things besides toys coming to life do kids believe?
+Don't be afraid of things that go bump in the night.
+This holds especially true if those sounds emanating from your closet are the lovable monsters from "Monsters, Inc." Pixar's fourth actually owes a bit of debt to their first.
+Inspiration drew from asking what other things kids believe besides toys coming to life?
 Monsters!
-"Monsters, Inc." is another visual feast that works for people of all ages.
-The film's commercial and critical success led it to being nominated for Best Animated Film in the first year the Oscars introduced the category -- though it lost to "Shrek."
-The prequel we previously covered was inevitable, and its story will continue next year in a Disney+ series that serves as a direct follow-up, with Billy Crystal and John Goodman reprising their respective lead roles as one-eyed Mike and big and hairy Sully.
+"Monsters, Inc." was another visual feast that worked for people of all ages.
+As such it was a critical and commercial success.
+In the first year the Oscars introduced the category, "Monsters, Inc." was nominated for Best Animated Feature -- though it lost to "Shrek."
+The prequel we covered was inevitable.
+And the story will continue with a Disney+ series due out soon that serves as a direct follow-up.
+Billy Crystal and John Goodman are even set to reprise their respective roles, as one-eyed Mike and big and hairy Sulley.